Citroën C1: Discontinuation

-The next-generation C1 was planned to be released in March 2021 based on the TNGA-B platform, when the plan was cancelled.
-The TPCA joint venture announced the discontinuation of the Citroën C1 and Peugeot 108 for 2021, while the Toyota Aygo will continue to the third-generation.
-Production was stopped in January 2022, after almost 1.2 million vehicles were produced (both generations included).
+The next-generation C1 was planned to be released in March 2021 based on the TNGA-B platform, but the plan was cancelled.
+The TPCA joint venture announced the discontinuation of the Citroën C1 and Peugeot 108 for 2021, while the Toyota Aygo will continue to the third-generation as the Toyota Aygo X. Production was stopped in 1 January 2022, after almost 1.2 million vehicles were produced (both generations included).